matthieugomez/EconPDEs.jl/docs/src/solver.md

 1. Starting from the guess, solve one implicit step of size `Δ`.
 2. If the inner solve converges, accept the step; grow `Δ` when the residual falls, and shrink it when the residual rises.
 3. If the inner solve fails, reject the step, shrink `Δ` by 10, and retry.
+Regrowth is then capped below the failed `Δ` until the residual has clearly improved, so a `Δ` that just failed is not immediately retried.
 4. Stop when the residual norm falls below `maxdist`.

 This adaptive scheme is *pseudo-transient continuation*, imported from computational fluid